francisohara24/php-tutorials/README.md

 # php-tutorials
-Scripts from course I took on introduction to PHP for back-end development.
+Scripts from course on introduction to PHP for web development.

 ### Capstone Projects
 1. **Login Page**: